boriszugic/boriszugic/README.md

 - 👋 Hi, I’m @boriszugic.
 I am a second-year Software Engineering student at Carleton University.
 - 👀 I’m interested in all things related to Computer Science.
-Specifically, my concentration is software development and my preferred programming language is Java.
+Specifically, my concentration is software development and my preferred programming language is C.
-- 🌱 I’m currently learning data structures and algorithms using the C language!
 - 💞️ I’m looking to collaborate on variety of projects (small or big) to gain real-world experience.

 About me: I am a highly productive person that loves learning new material of interest.
 When I am not learning computer science, I like to exercise in the gym, play tennis or soccer, or read books.